Read time: 3 mins

 Encourage positive interactions with other dogs and humans to combat isolation.

 Consider transitioning to fresh dog food like Butternut Box.
-Its high-quality, human-grade ingredients can support your dog's overall health.
+Its high-quality, human-quality ingredients can support your dog's overall health.

 Regular exercise is not just essential for physical health; it can also improve your dog's mood.
 Take daily walks and explore new environments together.